ersrohu/mingyues-daily-life/part1/chapter2.md

 “Of course, I can.”

-[^1]:A way to show what the person is thinking in this novel.
+[^1]: A way to show what the person is thinking in this novel.
 > [←Previous Chapter](/part1/chapter1.md)